 Club football kits without a logo front and centre are an enigma.
-With Inter’s sponsor Digitalbits going bust, they’ve opted to play the rest of the 2022-23 season sponsorless.
+With Chelsea and Samsung still deadlocked in their negotiations, the Blues will start the 2023-24 season with a sponsorless kit.

 In an era where it can be argued that football exists as a tool merely for companies and corporations to sell their products through sponsoring, with advertising and brand power more lucrative than ever before, it’s incredibly unique when a club team does without one.